skyamit/ShopTurant/readme.md

 	id, userId, orderId, status, createdAt

 Actions :
-0. every one can view home
 1. user can register
 2. user can login
 3. user can reset password
+4.0 seller can add product
 4. user can search for a item
 5. user can add address
 6. user can add item to cart